Compare Trade School

 Clinical Affiliations: Strong partnerships with hospitals and imaging centers

-Pass Rates: Ask about ARDMS exam first-time pass rates (national average ~75%)
+Pass Rates: Ask about ARDMS exam first-time pass rates (pass rates vary by program)

 Specialization Options: Programs offering multiple specialty tracks